Table of Contents

 - Write articles and blog posts, create tutorial and spread the words

 - Submit new ideas of features and documentation

 - Submitting documentation updates, enhancements, designs, or bugfixes

 - Submitting spelling or grammar fixes

 - Help answering questions and issues on GitHub

 All work on Nikita happens directly on GitHub.
-Both core team members and external contributors send pull requests which go through the same review process.
+We currently commit directly on the master branch.
+In the future, both core team members and external contributors could send pull requests which go through the same review process.

 We will do our best to keep the master branch in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.
 We recommend that you use the latest stable version of Nikita.

 If you send a pull request, please do it against the master branch.
 We maintain stable branches for major versions separately but we don’t accept pull requests to them directly.
 Instead, we cherry-pick non-breaking changes from master to the latest stable major version.